Transfer Azure Virtual Machine to Akamai Using Disk Images

 }

-az snapshot list --resource-group my-resource-group
+az snapshot list --resource-group RESOURCE_GROUP

 [